inkline/inkline.io/src/pages/docs/preface/contribution-guide.md

    git remote add upstream https://github.com/inkline/inkline.git
    ```

-2. Create a new topic branch (off the main project master branch) to
+2. Create a new topic branch (off the main project main branch) to
    contain your feature, change, or fix:

    ```bash